Autodesk-Forge/forge-php-client/README.md

 Replace `your-client-id`, `your-client-secret`, and `your-redirect-url` with your [app](https://developer.autodesk.com/myapps)'s client ID, client secret, and redirect URL, and run the code to create a consent page URL.

-Note that the redirect URL must match the pattern of the callback URL field of the app’s registration in the My Apps section.
-The pattern may include wildcards after the hostname, allowing different redirect URL values to be specified in different parts of your app.
+Note that the redirect URL must match the callback URL you provided when you created the app.

 ```php
 <?php